Extreme Value Theory

 - All the plots below should be used and considered when diagnosing tails

-- Can use the zipf and me plots to find the thresholds in the data where it would be useful to start modeling the data as pareto or lognormal
+- Can use the Zipf and ME plots to find the thresholds in the data where it would be useful to start modeling the data as Pareto or Log-Normal

 - Ask these questions